openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Summary [DEPRECATED]

-@deprecated - This hook is not related to console functionality.<br/>Hook that ensures a safe asynchronnous setting of React state in case a given component could be unmounted.<br/>(https://github.com/facebook/react/issues/14113)
+@deprecated - This hook is not related to console functionality.<br/>Hook that ensures a safe asynchronnous setting of the React state in case a given component could be unmounted.<br/>(https://github.com/facebook/react/issues/14113)